Dirbaio/gominer/README.md

 You need to have the OpenCL or CUDA development libraries installed (depending on which version of gominer you would like to build) .
-You also need the runtime and drives for the one you plan on running (CUDA for nvidia, OpenCL for anything) To download and build gominer, run:
+You also need the runtime and drivers for the one you plan on running (CUDA for nvidia, OpenCL for anything) To download and build gominer, run: